swiftlang/swift-evolution/proposals/0485-outputspan.md

 #### <a name="contentsOf-syntax"></a>Language syntax to distinguish between ownership modes for function arguments

-In the the previous "Future Direction" subsection about [bulk initialization methods](#contentsOf), we suggest a currently unachievable naming scheme:
+In the previous "Future Direction" subsection about [bulk initialization methods](#contentsOf), we suggest a currently unachievable naming scheme:
 ```swift
 extension OutputSpan {
   mutating func append(contentsOf: consuming some Sequence<Element>)